SCS Image Metadata

 with a CVSS score of 9.0 or higher that affects software that is included in the image.

-field is supposed to contain a date in YYYY-MM-DD
+The provided_until field is supposed to contain a date in YYYY-MM-DD format that

 indicates until when an image under this name will be provided and (according to the